Bira/octopus-carnival/_drafts/wir-mm2-4e-fey-lingerer.md

 they died, and can linger on even after that, looking for ways to gain the glory and fame they feel were due to them while they lived.
-They might employ other undead in this, and sometimes they also gather living eladrin followers who are willing to help their heroes.
+They might employ other undead in this, and sometimes they also gather living eladrin followers who are willing to help their fallen heroes.

 When a fey lingerer is destroyed in combat, its spirit emerges angrier than ever.
-This _vestige_ knows it can never complete its objectives, and becomes obsessed with taking revenge on those who destroyed its body.
+This _vestige_ knows it can never complete its objectives now that its body has been destroyed, and becomes obsessed with taking revenge on those responsible.

 ## The Numbers